brendanbignell/CUDA_MonteCarloOptionPricer/README.md

 # CUDA Barrier Option Pricing & ML Model Training

 This a demo of how Barrier Options can be priced using Monte Carlo Simulations running on a cluster of NVidia GPUs.
-The option pricing results are then used to train a machine learning models to predict the price of the Barrier Options.
+The option pricing results are used to train a machine learning models to predict the price of the Barrier Options.
 The idea being that a trained ML model could be used to price options more quickly than running a Monte Carlo simulation.
-Test show an XGBoost Gradient Boosted Decision Tree model can predict more than 400K barrier option prices per second without given much though to optimization.
+Tests show a XGBoost Gradient Boosted Decision Tree model can predict more than 400K barrier option prices per second without given much though to optimization.
+Later test investigate using deep learning models using the PyTorch framework.

-The Demo constists of two parts:
+The demo constists of two parts:

 ## 1. CUDA Monte Carlo Simulation for pricing Barrier Options